Terms and Conditions

 2. Establishment of the assignment

 Before an assignment is finally accepted, we will seek to clarify whether there exists a conflict of interest or other situation that means that our firm cannot, or ought not, undertake the assignment.
 Such evaluation is also made concurrently in relation to any new parties that may be involved in the case.
 If the interests of the client so dictate, and no reasons are known to the contrary, the work may be commenced before the clarification has been completed.
-A proviso is made that this may oblige us at a later date to resign the engagement.
+A proviso is made that this may oblige us at a later date to resign from the engagement.

 If the assignment is subsequently extended in relation to what has been agreed, we will send a confirmation of this, unless the extension is apparent from other correspondence between the parties.